Rudolph Cartier: Collaborations with Nigel Kneale

 Aside from the Quatermass serials, Cartier and Kneale collaborated on several one-off dramas, including literary and theatrical adaptations of Wuthering Heights (6 December 1953) and The Moment of Truth (10 March 1955), as well as Kneale's own The Creature (30 January 1955).
 Of particular note was their collaboration on an adaptation of George Orwell's novel Nineteen Eighty-Four, originally broadcast on 12 December 1954, regarded as Cartier's most famous work.
 The Timess review the day after its broadcast noted its "vividness... the two minutes' hate was, for instance, a wonderfully riotious orgy of vindictiveness."
 The production also attracted considerable controversy.
 There were questions asked in the House of Commons concerning some of the graphic scenes of horror in the play, and the BBC received several telephone calls threatening Cartier's life if the second live performance, scheduled for 16 December, went ahead.
 The BBC took these threats seriously enough to assign him bodyguards.
 Cartier appeared live on television himself to defend the production in a studio debate, and eventually the Board of Governors of the BBC voted that the second performance should go ahead as planned.
 The production had by this time received the backing of the Duke of Edinburgh, who commented during a speech to the Royal Society of Arts that he and the Queen had watched and enjoyed the first performance.

 Nineteen Eighty-Four had been a success, but it was also one of the most expensive television dramas ever made in the UK.
 Cartier often spent large amounts of money on his productions.
-Earlier in 1954, Michael Barry had heavily criticised him for the money and resources he had expended in an adaptation of Rebecca.
+Earlier in 1954, Michael Barry had heavily criticised him for the money and resources he had expended in an adaptation of Daphne du Maurier's 1938 novel Rebecca.
 In a memo written after that production's transmission, Barry admonished Cartier for his over-ambitious production:

 The performance of Rebecca seems to me to have taken us further into the danger area instead of showing any improvement.
 I am unable to defend at a time when departmental costs and scene loads are in an acute state the load imposed by Rebecca on Design and Supply and the expenditure upon extras and costumes... the vast area of the hall and the stairway never justified the great expenditure of effort required in building and one is left with a very clear impression of reaching a point where the department must be accused of not knowing what it is doing.